obenland/change-email-from/readme.txt

 This plugin empowers you to take full control over your email communication by allowing you to easily customize the sender name and email address for all emails sent from your WordPress site.
 With this user-friendly plugin, you can ensure your emails represent your brand and identity, enhancing the professionalism of your website.
 Whether you're sending newsletters, notifications, or contact form responses, this plugin lets you personalize the sender information, making your emails more engaging and trustworthy.
 Say goodbye to generic email senders and create a more personalized and memorable user experience with Custom Email Sender for WordPress.

 == Installation ==
-1. Upload the `wp-change-email-from` folder to the `/wp-content/plugins/` directory.
+1. Upload the `change-email-from` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Settings > General and change the Email From Name and Email Address fields at the bottom of the page.